Board-Certified Urologist

 When Medication Fails: The 7 Signs It’s Time for Surgery

-This is the question I get asked most often, and there’s no single universal answer — it depends on symptom severity, quality of life impact, and the presence of complications.
+This is the question I get asked most often, and there is no single universal answer — it depends on symptom severity, quality of life impact, and the presence of complications.
 Surgery should be seriously considered when:

-- Acute urinary retention — you physically cannot urinate and require a catheter.
-If this happens more than once despite adequate medication, surgery is strongly indicated
+1. Acute urinary retention — you physically cannot urinate and require a catheter.
+If this happens more than once despite adequate medication, surgery is strongly indicated.

-- Recurrent urinary tract infections — caused by a chronically elevated post-void residual (urine left in the bladder after voiding).
-Stagnant urine breeds bacteria
+2. Recurrent urinary tract infections — caused by a chronically elevated post-void residual (urine left in the bladder after voiding).
+Stagnant urine breeds bacteria.

-- Bladder stones — form in stagnant residual urine.
-Their presence means the obstruction is significant enough to alter bladder chemistry
+3. Bladder stones — form in stagnant residual urine.
+Their presence means the obstruction is significant enough to alter bladder chemistry.

-- Renal impairment — elevated creatinine with bilateral hydronephrosis on ultrasound means backpressure from the obstruction is damaging your kidneys.
-This is an urgent indication
+4. Renal impairment — elevated creatinine with bilateral hydronephrosis on ultrasound means backpressure from the obstruction is damaging your kidneys.
+This is an urgent indication.

-- Recurrent gross haematuria — bleeding from engorged prostatic blood vessels that doesn’t settle with conservative measures
+5. Recurrent gross hematuria — bleeding from engorged prostatic blood vessels that does not settle with conservative measures.

-- Medication failure — symptoms persist or worsen despite optimised combination therapy for 6–12 months
+6. Medication failure — symptoms persist or worsen despite optimized combination therapy for 6–12 months.

-- Quality of life — subjective but valid.
-If nocturia is destroying your sleep, if you can’t sit through a meeting without needing the toilet, if you’re planning your life around bathroom access — that’s reason enough if medication isn’t working
+7. Quality of life — subjective but valid.
+If nocturia is destroying your sleep, if you cannot sit through a meeting without needing the toilet, if you are planning your life around bathroom access — that is reason enough if medication is not working.

 The Surgical Options: A Urologist’s Honest Comparison

-TURP (Transurethral Resection of the Prostate) — the gold standard
+TURP (Transurethral Resection of the Prostate) — the reference standard

 TURP has been the reference standard for BPH surgery for over 80 years.
 A resectoscope is passed through the urethra (no external incisions), and the obstructing prostate tissue is shaved away using an electrically heated wire loop.
 The chips of tissue are irrigated out and sent for histological analysis.